brontolinux/cfengine-systemd/README.md

 # cfengine-systemd

-**This is still experimental!**.
-I decided to write these unit files as an exercise while learning systemd.
+**This is still experimental!** I decided to write these unit files as an exercise while learning systemd.
 I tried them on my own laptop running Debian Jessie 8.2 and they work like a charm, but they definitely need more testing.
 You are welcome to test them on different distributions,